CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

      ![](images/devbus.png "Confirm")
      ![](images/deploysqlm.png "Confirm")

-1. Leave the other things default and click on the **Deploy** button to start the deployment of the  **Azure SQL Managed instance - Azure Arc** on the data controller.
+1. Leave the other things to default and click on the **Deploy** button to start the deployment of the  **Azure SQL Managed instance - Azure Arc** on the data controller.

 1. If prompted, select **New Python installation** and click on **Next** button.

-   > **Note:** If you are not prompted with the below screen you can skip to step 10.
+   > **Note**: If you are not prompted with the below screen you can skip to step 10.

    ![](images/configure-python-runtime.png)